 The information below is based on the medical marijuana statutes prior to the legislative overhaul done in 2015.

 References in court decisions and city ordinances to "collective gardens" and dispensaries are now outdated.
 When we become aware of ordinances enacted subsequent to the 2015 legislative changes we will provide links.

 Consider the information and documents linked below as reference materials with little value for drafting local government ordinances or regulations.

 Information Prior to 2015 Medical Marijuana Legislation

-- Are Sales of "Medical Marijuana" Subject to Sales Tax?, Washington State Department of Revenue Tax Topics
+- WA State Department of Revenue: Are Sales of "Medical Marijuana" Subject to Sales Tax?

 - Roe v.
 TeleTech Customer Care Mgmt.
 (Colo.), LLC, 152 Wn.
 App.
 388 (2009), review granted, 168 Wn.2d 1025 (2010) - The Court of Appeals ruled that Washington’s Medical Use of Marijuana Act does not protect medical marijuana users from adverse hiring or disciplinary decisions based on an employer’s drug test policy